QE-Lab/dqcsim/doc/src/c-api/gate.apisrc.md

  - If the gate doesn't have a name and doesn't have any `ArbData` attached:

-    - If the gate has target qubits, no control qubits, and a Pauli matrix, apply the Pauli matrix to the target qubits.
+    - If the gate has target qubits, no control qubits, and a gate matrix, apply the gate matrix to the target qubits.

-    - If the gate has target qubits, control qubits, and a Pauli matrix, convert the Pauli matrix into a controlled gate with the appropriate number of control qubits, and then apply it to the concatenation of the control and target qubit sets.
+    - If the gate has target qubits, control qubits, and a gate matrix, convert the gate matrix into a controlled gate with the appropriate number of control qubits, and then apply it to the concatenation of the control and target qubit sets.